MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libblock.md

 -- returns the value written to the block field
 -- * returns nil if:
 --     1. the field does not exist
--- 2. no writes were made to any block field block.get_field(
+--     2. no writes were made to any block field
+-- * throws an exception when array is out of bounds block.get_field(
     x: int, y: int, z: int,
     name: str,